 💠 If you are on disability, you are allowed to work and there are programs that can help you with working.
 There are also problems that can happen from working.
 Here’s the low down on How to Work Without (Too Much) Trouble

-💠 Most cities and counties offer real estate tax relief for the elderly or disabled.
-Some also offer rent relief.
-Check with your local government tax and property assessors office.
+💠 Many cities and counties offer real estate tax relief for the elderly or disabled and other programs to reduce property taxes.
+Learn About Property Tax Relief

-💠 Here are a few regs for How to Get Tax Breaks for Disabilities
+💠 There are quite a few more tax breaks you may wish to look into.
+How to Get Tax Breaks for Disabilities

 💠 Need Help Paying Bills is a fantabulous site for everything in the world.
 But it is slightly outdated and some programs no longer exist.
-Also, weirdly, it includes almost no website links.
+Also, weirdly, it includes very few website links.
 If you see a program you are interested in: Google.

 💠 HUD Links to food banks, diaper banks, AIDS/HIV housing, homeless services and more

 💠 Please comment on the bottom of this page.
-Tell me everything I don’t know about and everything that is missing from this list.
+Tell us everything we don’t know about and everything that is missing from this list.